 For Jews who want to reclaim their Yiddishkeit (Jewishness), for those considering conversion (גרותֺ), and for those who just want to learn more, the School provides intellectual and social support for each person in their spiritual journey.

 An individualized program of study and experiences is created for each student with the guidance of their mentor.
 The School is active year-round.

 Equal opportunity for participation is afforded to all without respect to gender, marital status, ethnic background or income.

 The School encourages participants to explore area synagogues and to become part of the synagogue-based community of their choice.

 See our listing of ongoing adult education opportunities.
 For current classes and workshops, see the current issue of the BEKI Bulletin.
 See the Rabbi’s Reading List and a schedule of worship services.
-For information on how you can explore or prepare for conversion, contact Rabbi Astor at email@example.com or 203.389.2108 x10.
+For information on how you can explore or prepare for conversion, contact Rabbi Woodward at email@example.com or 203.389.2108 x10.

 Cross-Registration Privileges for courses offered by participating Rabbis and neighboring institutions.